Washington State Route 524: Route description

 East of the interchange, SR 524 passes a few more blocks of big-box stores and a light industrial cluster before making a J-turn onto Filbert Road in the Swamp Creek canyon.
 The highway crosses under I-405 and over the creek in Alderwood Manor, at the bottom of Lynnwood's main hill.
 It follows I-405 through the North Creek area, traveling southeast until it reaches 208th Street Southeast in Bothell.
 SR 524 then intersects SR 527 at Thrashers Corner and climbs a hill on Maltby Road, which it follows as the suburban subdivisions give way to rural Snohomish County.
 The highway descends from the hill and intersects SR 9 at Turner Corner before continuing due east into the Maltby industrial area.
 SR 524 travels along the north side of the industrial park and crosses a set of railroad tracks before it turns south onto Yew Way and east onto Paradise Lake Road.
 The highway terminates at an at-grade intersection with SR 522, which continues southwest towards Woodinville as a freeway and northeast towards Monroe as a two-lane expressway.

-SR 524 is primarily maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of state routes to measure traffic volume in terms of average annual daily traffic.
+SR 524 is primarily maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of state routes to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway range from a minimum of 3,300 vehicles at its western terminus in Edmonds to a maximum of 34,000 vehicles at its interchange with I-5 in Lynnwood.
 The Edmonds–Lynnwood section of SR 524 and both of its spur routes are designated as MAP-21 arterial routes under the National Highway System, a network of roads identified as important to the national economy, defense, and mobility.